How to Prepare for the US F-1 Visa Interview

 Interview Tips

-If you’re not eligible for the waiver, and a F-1 visa interview is in your future, here’s how you can put your best foot forward.
+If an F-1 visa interview is in your future, here’s how you can put your best foot forward.

 Do Your Research